ShashaHan-collab/ZheePal-RCT/README.md

 This repository contains the statistical analysis and data visualization code and the agentic system architecture associated with the research project:

-> An agentic AI system designed by the collaborative diagnostic guidance logic drives population behavior change for cognitive and mental health: a real-world randomized controlled trial.
+> An agentic AI architecture drives population behavior change for cognitive and mental health

 # Prerequisites